FAQs regarding Children’s Vision. Please contact us should you have any questions

 A: Unlike adults, children have very flexible eyes and can use their focussing power to make things clear so may never complain of blurry vision.
 However, vision problems can be the reason why a child does not perform well at school.
 Successful outcomes are more likely with early detection and treatment.
 Children’s eyes are fully developed by the time they are 8 years old so it is very important to have any problems detected before this.

 Q: My child had an eye test at school, why do they need to see an optician?

 A: A school eye check normally requires children to read a letter chart.
-Short sightedness and lazy eyes may be detected, but long sightedness may be missed and the school checks are not always carried out by an eye care professional therefore there is no check on eye health.
+Long sightedness can be missed and school checks are not always carried out by an eye care professional.
+The health of the eye is also not checked.
 If left undetected, some sight defects cannot be corrected once your child is older than 7.

 Q: My child often complains of headaches but can see fine, what should I do?